Steam Cleaning Studies

-With a rapid startup time, quiet operations and low velocity steam, the MightySteam® can operate in most environments without substantial process impact.
-With a highly controlled output, the MightySteam® can minimize the risk of cross contamination resulting from errant overspray.
-The MightySteam's steam is also strong enough to quickly contact door knobs, tables, counters and other frequently contacted surfaces.
+With a rapid startup time, quiet operations and low-velocity steam, the MightySteam® can operate in most environments without substantial process impact.
+With a highly controlled output, the MightySteam® can minimize the risk of cross-contamination resulting from errant overspray.
+The MightySteam’s steam is also strong enough to quickly contact doorknobs, tables, counters, and other frequently contacted surfaces.
 Please see pictures below of steam cleaning of food filters within a few minutes with the MS400-4-240.

-MightySteam® doesn't need the help of chemicals to clean, it uses pure, clean steam as the agent.
-The MightySteam's high temperature steam can impact cleaniless of surfaces by using its intense thermal energy.
-More than likely less chemicals are needed.
+MightySteam® doesn’t need the help of chemicals to clean, it uses pure, clean steam as the agent.
+The MightySteam’s high-temperature steam can impact cleanliness of surfaces by using its intense thermal energy.
+More than likely fewer chemicals are needed.

 MightySteam® cleans with lower resource consumption than traditional cleaning agents.
 MightySteam® utilizes only 1kW- 4.5 kW of power, compared to steam boilers that can consume 7-15kW or more of power.
 MightySteam’s™ superheated steam is dry, leaving behind just trace amounts of clean water when used properly.
 Sometimes the use of a good wipe (towel) is required after the steam treatment.